Bauermeister Tree Service

 • Determine how many ash trees are on your property and decide which of them are healthy enough and important enough to your landscape to protect with pesticides.

 • Determine which of the unhealthy ash trees should be immediately removed or whether it can be safely left in position; ash trees become hazardous when they die and can fall down easily.
+You may wish to hire a professional tree care company to help you make these decisions.

 • Begin to remove ash trees that are in poor shape for any reason; they are seldom good candidates for treatment with pesticides.
 You can begin with the ash trees that pose the biggest hazards and spread removal over time.
+It is always best to hire professionals to remove trees.

 • Intersperse new kinds of trees (not ash trees!) among the untreated ash trees so they will have time to grow before EAB arrives and the ash is lost.